svats1/landing-page/README.md

 # landing-page
 Project:Landing Page for The Odin Project curriculum.
-Instructions provided, design my own.